 I have practiced family law exclusively since being licensed to practice by the North Carolina Bar.
 Many people ask me if I have always wanted to practice family law, and the truth is I have not.
 Going into law school I envisioned myself focusing on environmental and constitution law and going on to practice in a firm focusing on government and public policy.
 This is how I pictured myself making a difference through my career.

-During law school I fell in love with trial advocacy and with prior experience with civil litigation as a paralegal, I thought best to explore other options.
-An internship with a local family law attorney and representing victims of domestic violence while participating in Legal Aid’s 50B program made me realize I wanted to make a difference on a much more personal level.
+During law school I fell in love with trial advocacy.
+An internship with a local family law attorney and participation in Legal Aid’s 50B domestic violence program made me realize I wanted to make a difference on a much more personal level.
 Having been a family law practitioner now for several years, I know there is truly no other area of law I would rather be in.

 Why Choose Sarah Hink

 Sarah enjoys working with people in time of crisis, and her ability to stay calm, poised, and pragmatic lends itself well in the family law environment.
 Divorce in itself is an emotional and draining experience, however, Sarah believes litigation should not be driven by the emotions of attorneys or their clients.
 This is especially important in custody cases, when, often times, her role is to maintain focus on the children and put aside individual agendas and their differences to make the choices that are best for their family going forward.